 - Changing the program format - Historically, Thousand Oaks Reads: One City One Book has been a four-week celebration in the month of October.
 This schedule competes with community events, holidays and limits the Library’s ability to include the school district in our planning and participation.

-For 2020, we are announcing our theme in early 2020.
+For 2020, we are announcing our theme in January 28, 2020.
 We will mark the kickoff of the program with the reveal of the chosen title.
 Book club discussions, musical presentations, lectures and other related programming will take place leading up to the author event in April, 2020 - the finale of National Library Week.
 This change provides the community with multiple opportunities to participate throughout the seven months.

 The committee is pleased to announce our theme for 2019’s Thousand Oaks Reads.